scipy-lectures/scientific-python-lectures/intro/matplotlib/matplotlib.rst

    import pylab as pl
    import numpy as np

-   # Create a new figure of size 8x6 points, using 80 dots per inch
+   # Create a figure of size 8x6 points, 80 dots per inch
    pl.figure(figsize=(8, 6), dpi=80)

    # Create a new subplot from a grid of 1x1